Life As a Commercial and Industrial Designer

 - Embroidery Designer

-There were about 39,700 jobs for Commercial and Industrial Designer in 2016 (in the United States).
+In the United States, there were 39,700 jobs for Commercial and Industrial Designer in 2016.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Commercial and Industrial Designer by 2026.
 The BLS estimates 3,900 yearly job openings in this field.

 The states with the most job growth for Commercial & Industrial Designer are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Vermont, Kentucky, or Wyoming.
 These states have the worst job growth for this type of profession.